 XmlSchemaSet.Add Method (String, XmlReader)

-The schema targetNamespace property, or null to use the targetNamespace specified in the schema.
+The schema targetNamespace property, or a null reference (Nothing in Visual Basic) to use the targetNamespace specified in the schema.

 Before a schema can be added to an XmlSchemaSet, it has to be successfully preprocessed.
 Preprocessing performs the following basic tasks.